Research

 • In It to Win It?
 The Role of Citizen Meanings of Voting in the Winner-Loser Gap of Diffuse Political Support

-By Ming M. Boyer, Anna Lia Brunetti, Carolina Plescia
+Boyer, Ming M., Anna Lia Brunetti, and Carolina Plescia.

 • Election integrity, electoral participation and the meanings of voting